5aji/gchat/readme.txt

 from it (including a new libstdc++)

 If you run into issues, please reach out.
 I can prepare statically linked binaries for use on 18.04.
-I can also try and compile it on an Ubuntu 18.04 VM to create steps to compile it.
+I can also try and compile it on an Ubuntu 18.04 VM to create steps to compile it/figure out what ppa to use.

+I tested GCC-10 using Debian Sid in a container.
+The steps were as follows:

+1. apt install g++-10 make
+2. make CC=gcc-10 CXX=g++-10
+3. bin/server 5555

+This should also work with Debian buster.
+The important thing is setting the CC and CXX variables.

 Execution
 ============